ReconnectedCC/docs/docs/index.md

 ## How do I report issues and bugs?

-Right now, the easiest way to report issues and bugs is through our [contact form](https://forms.gle/uRGiuwez9xfpqQVv9)
+Right now, the easiest way to report issues and bugs is through our Discord server, listed on our website.